HLSKit

 Links

-GitHub - atelier-socle/swift-hls-kit: The most complete pure Swift HLS library — parse, segment, transcode, encrypt & stream live with LL-HLS.
+GitHub - atelier-socle/swift-hls-kit: Enterprise-grade pure Swift HLS library — parse, segment, transcode, encrypt, stream live with LL-HLS, MV-HEVC spatial video, IMSC1 subtitles & transport-aware ABR.
 Cross-platform, RFC 8216 compliant

-GitHub - atelier-socle/swift-hls-kit: The most complete pure Swift HLS library — parse, segment, transcode, encrypt & stream live with LL-HLS.
+GitHub - atelier-socle/swift-hls-kit: Enterprise-grade pure Swift HLS library — parse, segment, transcode, encrypt, stream live with LL-HLS, MV-HEVC spatial video, IMSC1 subtitles & transport-aware ABR.
 Cross-platform, RFC 8216 compliant

 GitHub